Gonzalez & Waddington – Attorneys at Law

 Administrative Separations in the Army

 Distinct from being court-martialed, military defense lawyers can also help with administrative separations.
-These are administrative proceedings meant to determine if you will remain in the Army.
-Administrative separations can be complex, and their outcomes have long-reaching consequences. for example, they determine if you will remain in the service and what the characterization of that service will be.
+These administrative proceedings determine if you will remain in the Army.
+Administrative separations can be complex, and their outcomes have long-reaching consequences.
+For example, they determine if you will remain in the service and what the characterization of that service will be.

 Selecting the best Army military defense lawyers